 We don’t just need better thinkers – we need more agile thinkers.
 We need to teach students what to do when they don’t know what to do.
 We need to help them recognise that they can’t solve the problems they face with their existing skills and abilities.
 And we need to ensure they know how to improve their skills and abilities through Learning Agility.
 In doing so, we increase human intelligence.
 James shows you how to do this!

 James Anderson regularly speaks at conferences around Australia and overseas.
 He is a Certified Speaking Professional (CSP).
 As an author, he has published Succeeding with Habits of Mind and The Agile Learner, as well as numerous e-books.
 He has published with Art Costa and Bena Kallick Learning and Leading with Habits of Mind and Habits of Mind Across the Curriculum.
 His regular blogs are also read by thousands of educators around the world.
-James is certified by Mindset Works as a Growth Mindset trainer and is an affiliate director of the Institute for Habits of Mind.
 You can find out more about James and the services he offers at www.jamesanderson.com.au